Canadian Militia: New France

 Use of militias in Canada date back to New France.
-As the militias in New France were formally maintained by the Intendant of New France, the system became a basis for centralized administration in the colony.
+As the militias in New France were formally maintained by the intendant of New France, the system became a basis for centralized administration in the colony.
 Local militia captains were appointed by the intendant, and typically assisted the civil administration with road-building, and periodic censuses.

 In 1669, King Louis XIV, concerned about the colony's inability to defend itself adequately against raids, ordered the creation of a compulsory militia that would include every fit male between 16 and 60 years of age.
 They were organized into companies, usually one per church parish, and structured in the same way as a regular French infantry company.
+The Governor General, Louis de Buade de Frontenac, arranged during the 1690s to provide all militiamen with clothing and equipment.
+This consisted generally of a capote, a breechcloth, leggings, a blanket, moccasins, a knife and two shirts, The clothing did not constitute a military uniform but was simply Canadian-style civilian wear.
+Since these men were not paid, this was a relatively economical way of maintaining an effective militia.
 The men were noted as excellent shots (most came with their own rifle, powder and bullets), and in better physical condition than regulars, because of their tough life, farming, fishing and hunting.
 Volunteer militiamen were used to support the regulars and their First Nation allies on lengthy raids, where they absorbed the skirmishing tactics of the latter.
 However, little time was spent on conventional European drill.